 Modest budgets.
 Smaller staffs.
 Fewer resources.
 Just some of the challenges small and mid size companies face when competing against larger organizations.
 You can't duplicate their manpower.
 You can't duplicate their capital.
-But you can compete.
-For the biggest and best accounts.
+But you can compete for the biggest and best accounts.
 Use account based marketing to equalize the playing field, capture target accounts and grow your business.

 Account Based Marketing

 Just like a target account initiative, account based marketing programs start by building an account list.
 But instead of contact based interactions, account based marketing is designed to understand and market to the collective needs of an account.
-For example, a typical enterprise purchase involves C-Levels, directors, managers and front line professionals from numerous departments.
+For example, a typical enterprise purchase involves C-Levels, directors, managers and front-line professionals from numerous departments.
 Some contacts are influencers.
 Others are buyers.
-But as your contacts look online to learn about you and the competition, you often don't know if you are connecting or ignored.
+But as your contacts look online to learn about you and the competition, you often don't know if you are connecting or being ignored.
 Account based marketing leverages technology to understand these interactions.
 And, it allows you to provide relevant, timely and personalized follow up addressing universal challenges while targeting needs specific to each individual.

 Use Account Based Marketing To Counterpunch Competitors

 But, account based marketing isn't just for deep pocket, big staff companies.
 Effective program execution is size agnostic.
-Technology leveled the playing field.
+Technology has leveled the playing field.
 Small and mid size companies can operate with the same sophistication, tools, savvy and scale of large companies.
 Here's why.